codatio/codat-docs/docs/accounting-api/guides/bill-pay/how-the-demo-app-works.md

 :::

-The bill remains in a `pending` status during the loop process.
+The bill remains in a `pending` status during the polling process.

-When selecting an account in the **Bill Payment** dialog, the **Account name** dropdown only displays bank accounts in the same currency as the bill.
+When selecting an account in the **Bill Payment** dialog, the **Account name** dropdown only displays banking accounts in the same currency as the bill.
 The account type is determined using a query parameter for `isBankAccount=true`.

 The Bill payment will be assigned to the selected account in your sandbox QuickBooks Online company.